GET INVOLVED

 Lansing, WV 25862

 9:00 am - 3:00 pm: Let's get after it!
-We will head to Summersville Lake and spend the day building trails and making history.
+We will head to Junkyard and spend the day building trails and making history.

-3:00 pm: Relax, climb, take a dip in the lake- whatever your heart calls to.
+3:00 pm: Relax, climb, take a dip in the river- whatever your heart calls to.
 This is unstructured play/unwind time.

 7:00 pm: Dinner is provided to all volunteers.
 Locations will be announced at breakfast each morning.